Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Computation of matrices for elementary transformations

 Denote the right-hand side of (\ref{e:shablon}) by $\psi_\lambda(B_e)$.
 Note that $\psi_\lambda (B_e)$ (more rigorously, a representative of this class) can be built explicitly.
-Let $\lambda$ be a loop shown in \figurename~\ref{f:01061a}.
-In the $t$-plane, the Landau set being defined by $t = t^*$.
+Let $\lambda$ be a loop as shown in \figurename~\ref{f:01061a}.
+In the $t$-plane, the Landau set is defined by $t = t^*$.
 Let this loop be parametrized by some real variable $\tau$, i.e.\

 For each $\tau$ find the crossing points

 Build a straight segment $[M_1(\tau) \, M_3(\tau)]$ belonging to the complex line $\sigma_2(t(\tau))$.